-Below are the stock returns of offshore drilling companies on November 17, 2017—compared to their prices a week ago.
+Below are the returns of offshore drilling companies from August 18, 2017, to a week ago.

-The VanEck Vectors Oil Services ETF (OIH), which has 22.3% of its holdings in oil and drilling stocks, fell 8% during the same week.
+The VanEck Vectors Oil Services ETF (OIH), which has 22.3% of its holdings in oil and drilling stocks, rose 7.3% during the same week.

-The US offshore rig count for the week ending November 17, 2017, was 21—three higher than the previous week.
-The rig count was also lower by two rigs compared to the same period last year.
+The US offshore rig count for the week ended January 5, 2018, was 17—down by one from the previous week.
+The rig count was also seven rigs lower than during the same period last year.